Lauren-Mercedes/language-click/README.md

 - Once all questions completed the pop up displayed.
 - return button in pop up takes the player back to the start screen

+### End of Game Percentage in Pop-Up

+Percentage of correct answers displayed to show player overall score.
+- tested using the preview and deploayed site logged in dev tools first and then translated to replace inner text.
+- played game numerous times varying amount of correct answers to ensure percentage calculated adapats to scores.

 ## Bugs and Fixes